4rg0n/songs-of-syx-mod-example/README.md

 You may have to *edit the game installation paths* in these files.
 Intellij should automatically recognize these files and add them to your "Run Configuration" selection.
 It is usually found in the upper right-hand corner.
-You can select the via the dropdown menu and run them with the play icon.
+You can select the command via the dropdown menu and run them with the play icon.
 The green bug icon will run the game with debug capabilities.
 This will only work with the `DEBUG` run configuration though.

 **DEBUG.run.xml**